glatiuden/Kafka-Demo/README.md

 ## Pub/Sub

-To start off, we need to create a topic within our Kakfa container.
+To start off, we need to create a topic within our Kafka's container.
-To run commands in our Kakfa container, we can execute:
+Before we can run any commands in our Kafka container, we need to execute the following command in command prompt/terminal:
 ```bash
 docker exec -it cs3219-otot-task-d_kafka-1_1 bash
 ```

-Upon executing, you should be running bash within the container.
+Upon executing, your command prompt/terminal should be running bash within the Kafka's container.

 #### Topic
 We need a topic before we can demonstrate the Pub/Sub messaging capability.
 We will be creating a topic called `ps-topic` for this demonstration with this command: